yt-project/libyt/doc/how-to-install.md

 - **Dependency path** indicates the required path variable name in CMake, and the required version.
 - **Notes** are things worth notice.
 - **Option** indicates under what circumstances will we need this dependency.
 - **Get by libyt** indicates whether libyt will fetch and build the dependency itself, if the paths aren't provided.
-The downloaded content will be stored under `libyt/vendor`.
+The downloaded content will be stored under `libyt/vendor`, and `libyt` will link to dependencies inside this folder.

 | Dependency path                            | Notes                                                                                                                                                                                                                                                                                      | Option                  | Get by libyt |
 |--------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------|:------------:|